pianist-coder/KSOLVER-X/README.md

 # KSOLVER-X
-Find PrivateKey of corresponding Pubkey(s) using random xpoint search
+Find PrivateKey of corresponding Pubkey using random xpoint search

 KSOLVER X is a tool for solving private keys in the Bitcoin ecosystem.
 It is designed to efficiently search for private keys that correspond to a given public key.